Student Spotlight: Mary Bajek

 She earned a Bachelor of Fine Arts degree in dance performance in May 2013, along with the Dean’s Award for the NIU College of Visual and Performing Arts.
 The Dean’s Award is presented annually to one senior student who demonstrates academic excellence, a positive attitude, strong work ethic, leadership and versatility in their art.

 Bajek is currently pursuing her post-baccalaureate degree in kinesiology at NIU.
 After that, she is ready for whatever opportunity comes her way, whether it's performing, choreographing or teaching.
-If she has the chance, she would love to perform with Aerial Dance Chicago, where she could combine her gymnastics and dance talents onstage.
+In 2014, she completed a summer dance intensive with Aerial Dance Chicago and would love to dance with them, which would allow here to combine her gymnastics and dance talents onstage.
+She also is teaching advanced ballet at the Naperville Park District.

 “There will be long nights, tears and confusion while pursuing your passion, but in the end, it is worth it,” she said.
 “If you dedicate yourself and truly persevere, you will see your progress and others will too.
 And that is the point at which others become inspired by you to pursue their dreams, and that is an extraordinary feeling.”